-Again, I am not saying that God has no power.
+I am not saying that God has no power.
 I am not saying that God doesn’t reveal Himself at times by power.
 Rather, I am suggesting that in many circumstances, power encounter is not missionally beneficial.
-Although there is some evidence of occasional miracles during the centuries leading up to the time of the Emperor Constantine, the moral character, conviction, and love shown to enemies and the needy were more instrumental to its spread (beyond its theology of hope).
-I really don’t think that is changed.
+Although there is some evidence of occasional miracles during the centuries leading up to the time of the Emperor Constantine )and I would say up to the present), the moral character, conviction, and love shown to enemies and the needy were more instrumental to its spread (supporting its theology of hope).
+I really don’t think that has changed.
 The selfishness, bitterness, immorality, disunity, and (frankly) mediocrity of Christianity today has done far more to stifle its growth than any lack of power.

 Demonstration of God’s love in a manner that can be understood and appreciated, tied to a clear presentation of God’s message of hope, should always be given priority.
 Almost always the power of God through Jesus was done, first of all as an act of compassion, rather than an act of proclamation.
 The Bible says that He healed because He had compassion on those who were suffering.
 On those occasions when He did miracles that were not directly linked to compassion (walking on water, the transfiguration, and the ascension, as examples) they were for His disciples, not for the unbelieving masses.
 Power missions may be appropriate in animistic societies, including such societies with a thin World Religion veneer.
 Nevertheless, such power should be motivated by, and directed towards compassionate meeting of needs.